 Remaining performance obligations represent the transaction price of firm orders for which work has not been performed or goods and services have not been delivered.
-As of March 31, 2018, the aggregate amount of transaction price allocated to remaining performance obligations for contracts with an original duration greater than one year was \$2.3 million.
+As of June 30, 2018, the aggregate amount of transaction price allocated to remaining performance obligations for contracts with an original duration greater than one year was \$4.7 million.
 We do not disclose the value of unsatisfied performance obligations for (i) contracts with an original expected length of one year or less and (ii) contracts for which we recognize revenue at the amount to which we have the right to invoice for services performed.
-The Company expects to recognize revenue on approximately 98% of the remaining performance obligations over the next nine months with the remainder recognized thereafter.
+The Company expects to recognize revenue on the remaining performance obligations over the next 2 years.